• Home

 5 steps to selecting your PTO percentage for hydraulic applications

 2. If you already have a pump you must determine what its flow rate is.
-If not, select the pump that has a flow which best matches what is required for your give application.
+If not, select the pump that has a flow that best matches what is required for your given application.

 3. Determine the displacement of your pump or the pump you are selecting.
 Displacement is written as CIR or Cubic Inches/Revolution.
 Below is the formula to solve for this.

-Note: GPM listed is your desire flow rate, may be higher, lower, or the same used in pervious equation.
+Note: GPM listed is your desired flow rate, may be higher, lower, or the same as used in the previous equation.

-Hydraulic applications for pump flow, PTO type, and PTO percentage
+An image of hydraulic applications for pump flow, PTO type, and PTO percentage.

 Stay in the range